 What’s So Bad About Wasting 10%?

-The fresh food industry is unique in many ways but perhaps not all of them are good.
-When it comes to fresh food waste, the fresh food industry has a problem.
+When it comes to fresh produce waste, the industry has a problem.
 Let me provide an analogy.

 Consider the Auto Industry